tenerity-bbc/ext-vscode-config-tool/README.md

   - [Contributing](#contributing)
   - [Changelog](#changelog)

-## Features
+## Features ✨

+- **Encrypt**: Turn plain text into secure `{cipher}` values with visual feedback
-- **Encrypt/Decrypt**: Process `{cipher}` values with visual feedback and progress tracking
+- **Decrypt**: Transform `{cipher}` values back to readable text with progress tracking
-- **Smart Server Selection**: Auto-select config servers using file path patterns and git branch detection
+- **Smart Server Selection**: Automatically picks the right config server using file paths and git branches (it's like magic! 🪄)
-- **Flexible Configuration**: Define custom rules with regex patterns and inline ancestor region mapping
+- **Flexible Configuration**: Create custom rules with regex patterns - as simple or complex as you need
-- **Server Management**: Pin/unpin servers with status bar integration
+- **Server Management**: Pin servers to lock them in place or let the extension auto-select for you
-- **Batch Processing**: Handle multiple selections or entire documents
+- **Batch Processing**: Handle one value, hundreds, or entire files - we don't judge
-- **Keyboard Shortcuts**: Quick access with customizable key bindings and ESC cancellation
+- **Keyboard Shortcuts**: Lightning-fast access with customizable shortcuts, plus ESC to cancel anytime

 ## Usage